Vitamin K - Questions & Answers - Page 3

 Popular questions about Vitamin K-2

-How much vitamin K is in an artichoke?
+How much vitamin K is in green tomatoes?

-How much vitamin K is in cooked broccoli?
+How much vitamin K is in raw broccoli?

 Key facts about Vitamin K-2